Applications for 2018 Las Vegas Leadership Institute are now open!

 Leadership Institute The Youth Allies Leadership Institute is a program for young people who are interested in becoming stronger people, leaders, and/or activists to help make the world a better place.
-The training program includes an overnight retreat in Las Vegas and weekly trainings.
+The training program includes an overnight retreat and weekly trainings.

-KICK-OFF RETREAT THURSDAY-SUNDAY FEBRUARY 1-3RD IN Las Vegas, NM: Get to know the group, participate in hands-on leadership training that will teach about environmental and social issues.
+KICK-OFF RETREAT FRIDAY-SUNDAY NOVEMBER 2 - 3 in Peñasco, NM: Get to know the group, participate in hands-on leadership training that will teach about environmental and social issues.
 Work with professional trainers that will use art, interactive activities, and group challenges to help you bond with other local youth and start honing your leadership skills.

 Have more questions?
 Call 505-983-6896 or email firstname.lastname@example.org

-SANTA FE YOUTH: Applications for Fall 2017 are closed - Check out the Action Network for opportunities to be involved for the winter and spring!
+SANTA FE YOUTH: Applications for Fall 2018 are closed - Check out the Action Network for opportunities to be involved!

 WHAT IS THE LEADERSHIP INSTITUTE ABOUT?